Hello! Thanks for stopping in. Since I sell knives it seems I should sell the means to sharpen them.

 Natural stones are more traditional, and often more attractive.
 Artificial stones are more consistent, and usually cheaper.

 I'm often asked about the grit size of the various grades of Arkansas stones.
-Here's a link to the suppier's web site.
+Here's a link to the supplier's web site.

 In Viking times small whetstones were often worn as pendants.
-These are reproductions of whetstone pendants found in a Viking Age ship wreck at KalŚstad, Norway.
-Similar pendants have been found in York, Birka, and Gotland.
-They are cut from Jasper, and seem somewhere between the hard black and translucent Arkansas stones.
-That means they are super fine, quite a bit finer than the stones shown below.
-They are suitable for the final edge and polish, rather than removing nicks and general sharpening.
-They vary in color and size.
-Current stock is mostly greys, reds and greens, and a bit over 3" tall, 3/4" wide, and 3/8" thick.
-Some of them are quite striking, but I expect the best sharpening would be achieved with the plainer ones.
-If you let me know your preference I'll try to oblige.
+These are reproductions of whetstone pendants found in Viking Age York.
+Similar pendants have been found in KalŚstad, Norway, Birka, and Gotland.
+They are cut from Jasper, and seem about midway between hard white and hard black Arkansas stones in action.
+That means they are very fine, and suitable for the honing a final edge rather than basic sharpening.
+They vary in color and size, but are mostly muted browns, greys, reds and greens, and about 3" tall, 11/16" wide, and 1/4" thick.
 Each comes with a string and descriptive packaging.
-Imported from Sweden, the price is $12
+I use them dry, and clean off the clogging residue as often as necessary with water.
+Imported from Sweden, the price is $15.

 #AC-53; Soft Arkansas is usually graded as fine or medium fine.
 It's the grade most